 Although it might seem counterintuitive, a periodontal treatment plan may require that teeth be extracted to achieve overall oral health.
 A long-term treatment plan may recommend a tooth extraction based on the progression of decay, disease, or trauma.

 Reasons for Dental Extractions

-There are many reasons that Dr. Goldwyn might recommend a dental extraction.
+There are many reasons that Dr. Goldwyn, your expert in dental extractions In Portland, OR, might recommend a dental extraction.
 These can include the following: